Electrical and Electronic Engineering Courses

 Study electrical and electronic engineering courses at Oxbridge Academy

 At Oxbridge Academy, we give you the opportunity to complete your N1 – N3 electrical and electronic engineering courses via distance learning.
-This means that you can study on a part-time basis from home, without having to attend any formal classes.
+This means that you can study on a full-time or part-time basis from home, without having to attend any formal classes.
 Instead, you will be able to work while you study, which gives you the opportunity to gain valuable practical experience while you complete your theoretical training.
-Studying via distance learning is therefore as great option if you want to further your studies without giving up the chance to enter into an apprenticeship, or to take up an entry-level position in your chosen technical field.
+Studying via distance learning is therefore a great option if you want to further your studies without giving up the chance to enter into an apprenticeship, or to take up an entry-level position in your chosen technical field.

 Have a look at the list below to see which electrical and electronic engineering courses are available at Oxbridge Academy: